-Services must be rendered by network providers unless it is an emergency or preauthorization has been received.
+Services must be rendered by network providers unless it is an emergency or urgent care service or preauthorization has been received.

-Services outside the United States are not covered with the exception of emergency services.
+Services outside the United States are not covered with the exception of emergency and urgent care services.

 Non-Conventional Settings